Our multiple sclerosis home carer service enables you or a loved one to live independently at home with the support of

 What is multiple sclerosis?

 Multiple sclerosis, often shortened to MS, is a neurological condition that is characterised by damaged nerve fibres (myelin).
 Because of the importance of the nervous system in the body, this damage can cause a wide range of symptoms, and these symptoms often result in various disabilities or challenges for the person living with multiple sclerosis.

 How many people in the UK are living with multiple sclerosis?

 Approximately 100,000 people in the UK are living with multiple sclerosis and most people are diagnosed between the ages of 20 and 40.
 It’s known to affect nearly three times as many women as men.
 Let’s explore some of the warning signs of MS.

 What are the signs and symptoms of multiple sclerosis?

-- Fatigue – Chronic fatigue is different to simply feeling tired – those living with MS will often fee completely and utterly exhausted and may struggle to carry out simple activities.
+- Fatigue – Chronic fatigue is different to simply feeling tired – those living with MS will often feel completely and utterly exhausted and may struggle to carry out simple activities.